Matti History, Family Crest & Coats of Arms

 Contemporary Notables of the name Matti (post 1700) +

-- E. Matti, American Democrat politician, Alternate Delegate to Democratic National Convention from Wisconsin, 1948
+- E. Matti, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Wisconsin, 1948

 - Matti Risto Tapio "Hakki" Hagman (1955-2016), Finnish ice hockey professional